My mother is one of those sensational moms.

 1. Broth & meat stock

 Bone broth is the backbone of the GAPS Protocol.
 It contains all the building blocks for healing and sealing the gut.
 It’s excellent for anti-aging, sports enthusiasts, brain health, digestive disorders, skin conditions, arthritis, and much more.
 Broth is also a respectful way to use more of the animal that has become your food and nourishment.
+To read more on the differences, to get recipes, please read my article on bone broth vs. meat stock from a GAPS perspective.

 For the first 30 days of GAPS Intro you’ll need to do the easy version…meat stock.
 Here is an example of meat stock preparation: Cook a whole chicken, in a stockpot filled with water, with carrots, onions, garlic, etc. Simmer for 1 1/2 – 2 hours, and the liquid it is cooked in, is now meat stock.
 You can then eat it all together as a soup, or drink the meat stock and have the cooked meat and vegetables on the side.